Zac Freedman (Principal Investigator)

 Emily Sautebin (Undergraduate Research Assistant)

-Emily is a second-year student at UW–Madison.
+Emily is a third-year student at UW–Madison.
 She is majoring in Environmental Sciences and Geology and Geophysics and is fascinated by these intersecting fields.
 She is excited to pursue a career that fuels her passion for Earth science.
 In her spare time, Emily enjoys hiking, biking, writing, and spending time with friends and family.